ipeternella/strukts/README.md

 ## Strukts

-Strukts is a library with a few useful data structures that can be reused in other C projects.
+Strukts is a C library with a few useful data structures that can be reused in other C projects.
 It's main distribution contains a static lib, `libstrukts.a` that can be statically linked to other C projects.
 Moreover, Strukts headers on the [include](include/strukts) folder.

 ### Requirements